 - School-wide team meets at least monthly to collect and review student behavioral data, make decisions based on the data, and share data periodically with all staff members.

 - Common purpose and approach is adopted to student discipline across staff and all school settings.

 - Clear set of 3-5 positively-worded school-wide behavioral expectations is established and posted throughout the school for all students.
 (MATRIX)

 - Multiple specific examples are developed of what expected school-wide behaviors look like in all school settings.

 - Procedures are established for teaching expected behaviors (i.e., direct instruction) to all students in all school settings.
 Examples/non-examples of expected behaviors are taught and retaught.

-- Continuum of procedures is established for encouraging (positively acknowledging) expected behavior, including a whole school system for use with all students. (i.e., bracelets, fired-up awards, and positive attendance awards)
+- Continuum of procedures is established for encouraging (positively acknowledging) expected behavior, including a whole school system for use with all students. (i.e., behavior bands, panther paws, Proud Panthers, and positive attendance awards)

 - Procedures are established for on-going monitoring and evaluation of behaviors.